yugabyte/yugabyte-db/docs/content/preview/migrate/migrate-steps.md

 Create a user with [`SUPERUSER`](../../api/ysql/the-sql-language/statements/dcl_create_role/#syntax) role.

-- For a local YugabyteDB cluster or YugabyteDB Anywhere versions below 2.13.1 or 2.12.4, create a user and role with the superuser privileges using the following command:
+- For a local YugabyteDB cluster or YugabyteDB Anywhere, create a user and role with the superuser privileges using the following command:

      ```sql
      CREATE USER ybvoyager SUPERUSER PASSWORD 'password';
      ```

-- For YugabyteDB Managed or YugabyteDB Anywhere versions (2.13.1 and above) or (2.12.4 and above), create a user with [`yb_superuser`](../../yugabyte-cloud/cloud-secure-clusters/cloud-users/#admin-and-yb-superuser) role using the following command:
+- For YugabyteDB Managed, create a user with [`yb_superuser`](../../yugabyte-cloud/cloud-secure-clusters/cloud-users/#admin-and-yb-superuser) role using the following command:

      ```sql
      CREATE USER ybvoyager PASSWORD 'password';